fwip/mtg_pronouns/reworded_cards.md

 Flying

 Whenever Crosis, the Purger deals combat damage to a player, you may pay {2}{B}.
-If you do, choose a color, then they reveals their hand and discards all cards of that color.
+If you do, choose a color, then that player reveals their hand and discards all cards of that color.

 **6 / 6**